yhw086/PowerOutageClassifier/README.md

 **Model Construction**:
 The Random Forest classifier was chosen for the final model due to its robustness in handling both linear and non-linear relationships.

-With the above transformers for each of the features, we used a ColumnTransformer to allocate a OneHotEncoder transformer and a "passthrough" for the numerical columns separately, and used a make_pipeline object in combination with the Random Forest classifier to complete our final model.
+With the above transformers for each of the features, we used a ColumnTransformer to allocate a OneHotEncoder transformer and a Standard Scaler for the numerical columns separately, and used a make_pipeline object in combination with the Random Forest classifier to complete our final model.
 We first set the hyperparameters to be: {`max_depth`: 5, `n_estimators`: 50, `min_samples_split`: 6} because we did not want our model to overfit the data and we would tune the hyperparameters later.

 The hyperparameters we tuned were: `n_estimators`, `max_depth` and `min_samples_split`.

 `n_estimators` determines the number of trees in the forest.
 The first random forest classifier we fit had n_estimators of 50.
 More trees can improve model accuracy but also increase computational complexity.

-We chose to tune these parameters because the first random forest classifier we fit had a max_depth of None.
+We chose to tune these parameters because the first random forest classifier we fit had a max_depth of 5.
 Thus, we thought maybe there was a better max_depth that achieves the same accuracy but has a lower cost of computational resources.
 Also, deeper trees can capture more complex patterns but might lead to overfitting.

 `min_samples_split` specifies the minimum number of samples required to split an internal node.
-Our first random forest classifier had a min_samples_split of 2.
+Our first random forest classifier had a min_samples_split of 6.
 Higher values prevent learning overly specific patterns, thus reducing overfitting.
 Thus, we wanted to see if there was a higher min_samples_split for our model.

-The best-performing hyperparameters, determined using GridSearchCV, were 50 trees (`n_estimators`), a maximum depth (`max_depth`) of 6, and a minimum of 6 samples required to split a node (`min_samples_split`).
+The best-performing hyperparameters, determined using GridSearchCV, were 100 trees (`n_estimators`), a maximum depth (`max_depth`) of 4, and a minimum of 8 samples required to split a node (`min_samples_split`).

 **Model Performance**:
 ![confusion matrix2](confusion_matrix2.png)

-Before tuning any hyperparameters, our model achieved a training accuracy of approximately % and a testing accuracy of about %.
+Before tuning any hyperparameters, our model achieved a training accuracy of approximately 85.0% and a testing accuracy of about 75.6%.
 Although the training accuracy is a bit lower than that of the baseline model, our test accuracy is significantly larger.
-The model also has a F1 score of which is higher than that of the baseline model.
+The model also has a F1 score of 0.71 which is higher than that of the baseline model.
+The recall and  precision were 0.86 and 0.61.

-After tuning the hyperparameters, our final model achieved a training accuracy of approximately 99.9% and a testing accuracy of about 68.4%.
+After tuning the hyperparameters, our final model achieved a training accuracy of approximately 84.6% and a testing accuracy of about 79.0%.
+The F1 score was 0.74 and the recall and precision of 0.84 and 0.65 respectively.
-This final model outperforms the baseline model with improved accuracy and a higher F1 score, indicating better balance between precision and recall.
+This final model outperforms the baseline model with improved testing accuracy and a higher F1 score, indicating better balance between precision and recall.
 It suggests that the final model is better at generalizing and making distinctions between severe weather-caused outages and others.

-An F1 score improvement from 0.59 to 0.75 represents a substantial enhancement in the model's precision and recall balance.
-It indicates that the final model is much better at correctly classifying power outages due to severe weather while reducing the instances of false positives and false negatives than the base_line_model.
+An F1 score improvement from 0.61 of the baseline model to 0.74 of the final model represents a substantial enhancement in the model's precision and recall balance.
+It indicates that the final model is much better at correctly classifying power outages due to severe weather while reducing the instances of false positives and false negatives than the baseline_model.

 ![confusion matrix3](confusion_matrix3.png)